-Boondocking is a great way to enjoy the beauty of America on a budget.
-Camping on public land offers beautiful locations for free.
-But there’s a catch.
+Boondocking is a great way to RV on a budget.
+Camping on public land provides access to beautiful locations for free.

-There are no campground hookups in these majestic remote locations and you have to boondock.
+There are no campground hookups in these majestic remote locations.
 Saving water is the easiest way to extend your next boondocking trip.

-21 Tips to Save Water in an RV
+23 Tips to Save Water in an RV

 We have been living in our RV full time since 2018 and have learned several tips to save water.
-Below we share 21 Tips for saving water in an RV.
+Below we share 23 Tips for saving water in an RV.

 Many are things we personally do when boondocking to extend our stay.
 Others are tips from fellow RVers that we don’t personally use.

 There are a few tips that apply to all areas of RV including how to repurpose otherwise wasted water and the best way to use your faucets to reduce waste.